 With the advent of television, production on the lot changed dramatically.
 Fearful of a monopoly, the FCC barred the majors from producing television on their lots creating an opportunity for independents.
 In 1948, George Burns and Gracie Allen brought their popular television show to the lot, then known as General Services Studios.
 Three years later, the lot made history when Stage 2 became home to "I Love Lucy," the first primetime comedy produced before a live audience on the West Coast.

-The floodgates soon opened and the lot became ground zero for television's Golden Age.
-It hosted a number of classic CBS comedies including "Petticoat Junction," "Green Acres" and "The Beverly Hillbillies."
+The floodgates soon opened and the lot became ground zero for television's Golden Age, hosting a number of classic CBS comedies including, "Petticoat Junction," "Green Acres" and "The Beverly Hillbillies."
 "The Lone Ranger," "Perry Mason," "Mr. Ed," "The Addams Family" and "Get Smart" were also produced on the lot.

-The Singer Family initiated a comprehensive modernization and refurbishing effort that sparked a revival of the lot's fortunes and attracted a new generation of feature film and commercial filmmakers.
-The Singers also returned television production to the lot by adding control rooms and the infrastructure required for multi-camera video production.
-The lot again became home to some of the country's most popular shows, including "Jeopardy," "Star Search," "The Man Show" (which helped make Jimmy Kimmel a star) and the Emmy Award-winning children's series "Pee Wee's Playhouse."
+Since that time, and under varied ownership, including Francis Ford Coppola and the Singer Family, the studio has attracted a new generation of filmmakers.
+During the 1980s, the lot was home to some of the country's most popular shows, including "Jeopardy," "Star Search," "The Man Show" (which helped make Jimmy Kimmel a star) and the Emmy Award-winning children's series "Pee Wee's Playhouse."

-In recent years, Hollywood Center Studios has continued to grow and modernize.
+In recent years, Sunset Las Palmas Studios has continued to grow and modernize.
 In a multi-million dollar investment, the lot's control rooms, camera packages and infrastructure were upgraded to HDTV.
-This was done, to support television clients such as Disney, which produced numerous kid- and teen-oriented series on the lot.
-Three cyc stages were added, one dedicated to green screen production.
-A virtual set stage was also built to provide a cost-effective way to produce high-quality content for broadcast and the web.
+This was done to support numerous television clients.
+Three cyc stages were added and virtual set stage was also built to provide a cost-effective way to produce high-quality content for broadcast and the web.
 Additionally, production office space more than doubled, providing homes for dozens of independent companies, representing every niche in the industry.

-The past 90 years have clearly demonstrated the incredible resilience of Hollywood Center Studios.
+The past 90 years have clearly demonstrated the incredible resilience of Sunset Las Palmas Studios.
 The lot has consistently evolved, adapted and grown to meet the needs of the Hollywood production community and to help fuel its dreams.
-Today, Hollywood Center Studios remains a vital part of the Hollywood community and a place where history continues to be made every day.
+Today, Sunset Las Palmas Studios remains a vital part of the Hollywood community and a place where history continues to be made every day.